USS Pomfret: Post-war service

 On 2 January 1946 Pomfret departed Mare Island Naval Shipyard for Guam, arriving 22 January 1946.
 She proceeded to Subic Bay, Philippine Islands 9 March, and from there steamed to Tsingtao, China where for six weeks she acted as target for U.S. antisubmarine warfare vessels based at Tsingtao.
 On 18 May she returned to Pearl Harbor, her new homeport.
 During the next three years, she made two tours of duty in Western Pacific: the first, April to August 1947, and the second, December 1948 to April 1949.

-Jimmy Carter, future President of the United States (1977–1981), served aboard Pomfret from 17 December 1948 to 1 February 1951 as his first shipboard assignment.
+Jimmy Carter, future President of the United States (1977–1981), served aboard Pomfret from 17 December 1948 to 1 February 1951 as his first submarine assignment.
 Carter is the only U.S. president to have qualified as a submariner.
 During this period Pomfret deployed to the Western Pacific Ocean and conducted operations in the waters off Japan and the coast of China.

 In 1950 Pomfret arrived in San Diego.
 She operated along the United States West Coast until February 1951, participated in the Korean War until September and returned to San Diego to operate locally.
 Pomfret decommissioned in April 1952 for conversion at Mare Island to a Guppy IIA submarine.
 After conversion, she recommissioned 5 December and in the ensuing years alternated between coastal operations off San Diego and Western Pacific deployments.

 She departed for Far Eastern waters 7 July 1967 on a cruise which included anti-submarine warfare exercises in the Gulf of Tonkin off Vietnam.
 She returned to San Diego 23 January 1968 and spent most of that year in exercises off San Diego.